I am sure that you have found “Taking a Trip” to the supermarket these day, requires great investigative skills.

 You may well think that you are doing well choosing free range eggs.
 Even though you are paying more, you believe it is worth it.
 The word free range is quite broad in definition and doesn’t guarantee happy, free range chooks.

 Choice an independent consumer group, made an investigation last year and found many free-range eggs ( including those sold under supermarket brands) had come from facilities where there were up to 10,000 chooks per hectare.
 This is more than six times the 1500 maximum free-range density recommended by the RSPCA and model code of practice for the Welfare of animals.
+Not to mention that the egg industry, free-range or not ALL kill the newborn male chicks, they are useless to them.

-You may find this interesting that only a few weeks ago, the federal government approved a controversial new standard for free-range eggs that permits 10,000 chooks per hectare, with no requirement for them to go outdoors.
+You may find it interesting that only a few weeks ago, the federal government approved a controversial new standard for free-range eggs that permits 10,000 chooks per hectare, with no requirement for them to go outdoors.

 Organic Vs RSPCA approved!